That everyday role grows out of an older communal office tied to charity, trust, and practical responsibility.

 The synagogue meaning is practical and public

 In current synagogue usage, the gabbai often manages ritual logistics during services.
-That can include calling people up for aliyot, keeping the Torah reading moving, helping coordinate honors, and solving small disruptions before they become big ones.
+That can include calling people up for aliyot, keeping the public reading moving, helping coordinate honors, and solving small disruptions before they become big ones.

 In many congregations, people who are not rabbis but know the service deeply become indispensable in this role.
 The gabbai often knows who has a yahrzeit, who should receive an honor, which customs the congregation follows, and how to keep order without drawing attention.